python-websockets/websockets/docs/intro/tutorial2.rst

         ...

-Calling :func:`broadcast` once is more efficient than calling :meth:`~legacy.protocol.WebSocketCommonProtocol.send` in a loop.
+Calling :func:`legacy.protocol.broadcast` once is more efficient than calling :meth:`~legacy.protocol.WebSocketCommonProtocol.send` in a loop.

 However, there's a subtle difference in behavior.
 Did you notice that there's no ``await`` in the second version?
-Indeed, :func:`broadcast` is a function, not a coroutine like :meth:`~legacy.protocol.WebSocketCommonProtocol.send` or :meth:`~legacy.protocol.WebSocketCommonProtocol.recv`.
+Indeed, :func:`legacy.protocol.broadcast` is a function, not a coroutine like :meth:`~legacy.protocol.WebSocketCommonProtocol.send` or :meth:`~legacy.protocol.WebSocketCommonProtocol.recv`.

 It's quite obvious why :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` is a coroutine.
 When you want to receive the next message, you have to wait